-- USAC can move the ineligible product or service to a new Funding Request Number (FRN). - USAC can remove the ineligible product or service from the original FRN. - In certain cases, USAC can move the product or service (or the entire funding request) to another category of service.
+- USAC can remove the ineligible product or service from the original Funding Request Number (FRN). - USAC can create a new FRN and move the ineligible product or service to that FRN. - In certain cases, USAC can move the product or service (or the entire funding request) to another category of service.
 For example, if on-premise Priority 1 equipment fails to meet the appropriate eligibility conditions as Telecommunications Services or Internet Access, it may still be eligible as Internal Connections.